icecube/FIRESONG/paper/paper.md

 # Background

-The IceCube neutrino observatory has discoved an all-sky neutrino flux in the 10 TeV to 10 PeV energy range [@PhysRevLett.125.121104,@2019ICRC...36.1004S].
+The IceCube neutrino observatory has discoved an all-sky neutrino flux in the 10 TeV to 10 PeV energy range [@PhysRevLett.125.121104,@2019ICRC...36.1004S,@2019ICRC...36.1017S].
+IceCube finds that a power law in energy is a good description of the flux, with an spectral index ranging from -2.28 to -2.89, depending on the observation channel used.
 This flux is apparently isotropic, consistent with an extragalactic origin for these neutrinos.
 The flux is also consistent with equal flux for each of the three neutrino flavors [@somebody], as consistent with expectations for standard neutrino oscillations over astrophysical baselines.
-The origin of this flux is of great scientific interest as it is expected that neutrino sources are also sources of ultra-high-energy cosmic rays, which also have an unknown origin [@somebody].
-IceCube finds that a power law in energy is a good description of the flux, with an spectral index ranging from -2.28 to -2.89, depending on the observation channel used [@somebody].
+The origin of this flux is of great scientific interest as it is expected that neutrino sources are also sources of ultra-high-energy cosmic rays, which also have an unknown origin.
 IceCube has identified the blazar, a sub-type of Active Galactic Nuclei (AGN), TXS 0506+056 as a candidate neutrino source [@somebody].
 However, there's also evidence, also by IceCube that gamma-ray bright